Fanny Edel Falk Laboratory School: History

 Progressive laboratory child education at the University of Pittsburgh was established when a laboratory school for children four to seven years old was opened by the School of Education on October 6, 1913.
 The original school grew into two schools, collectively known as the University Demonstration Schools, composed of the School of Childhood, for children up to second grade, and the Elementary School for grades three, four, and five.
 Following a reorganization within the School of Education, the University Demonstration Schools became independent and continued as a private project known as the Community School until the establishment of the Falk School in 1931, at which time it reabsorbed the Community School.

 The Falk School opened on September 14, 1931 with 78 enrolled children, a principal, seven full-time teachers, and a part-time teacher from the Department of Physical Education.
 The school at first was placed in temporary quarters in the Stephens house of the university until its own dedicated facility opened a few weeks later.
 Martin P. Chworowsky served as its original director.
 The Falk School facility had an original capacity for 155 children and included a nursery, kindergarten, and classrooms for first through sixth grades.
 It originally admitted children from two and one-half to twelve years of age.
 A health program was directed by the Women's Medical Adviser of the University of Pittsburgh.
-The three lower grades had sessions between 9am and noon, while the upper grades met from 9am to 3:15pm.
+The three lower grades had sessions between 9 am and noon, while the upper grades met from 9 am to 3:15 pm.

 By the end of Falk School's sixth year, it expanded to eight grades with full training for high school.
 Ongoing expansion and renovations allowed for a planned increase in enrollment from 275 students in 2008 to 429 in 2018.